Blueprint-Finance/concrete-docs/docs/01-Overview/how-it-works.md

 ## How Concrete Improves the Process (Early Liquidation Protection)

 Concrete optimizes this process by integrating **liquidation protection** and **pre-emptive monitoring**, offering users better control over their assets.
-Here's how Concrete's system works:

 ### 1. Deposit Collateral via Concrete
    - Instead of interacting directly with Aave, the user deposits ETH into Concrete.